District-wide ENews Notes

 Mendon Public Library

-Upcoming Weekly Events:
+Upcoming Weekly Events, drop in:

 - For Adults: Tech Training with Danny B on Wednesdays, 3:00 PM - 6:00 PM (Call to reserve your one-hour slot),

 - Medicare Information Sessions on alternating Mondays.